Last week at Mandalay Bay the best fighting game players gathered in Vegas for the most prestigious tournament of the year.

 Adam was knocked out shortly after, and we all went out to the Rio buffet, where we talked about EVO and Adam had me watch the Dragonball Super fight: Goku vs. Hit.
 (I was waiting to watch DB Super with my girlfriend, once I got her caught up on the rest of the anime, but Adam insisted this was badass and wouldn’t spoil anything… he was right as usual.)

 With our bellies filled and our butts knocked out of the tournament, we went back to our hotel and messed with new techniques we had learned late into the night.
 Finally, we passed out, sleeping anywhere we could fit.
-(Thank you, Carey, for being the trooper that slept of the floor.)
+(Thank you, Carey, for being the trooper that slept on the floor.)
 I needed rest, because tomorrow would be one of the coolest experiences of my life.

-Part 2 comes out soon!
+Part 2 is out now!

 Please LIKE and SHARE if you enjoyed this content.